docToolchain/diagrams.net-intellij-plugin/README.md

 <!-- Plugin description -->
 This unofficial extension integrates [diagrams.net](https://app.diagrams.net/)  (formerly known as draw.io) directly into IntelliJ.
+It supports diagram files with the extensions `.drawio`
 <!-- Plugin description end -->

 ## About